Kalkan Mediterranean Coast, Turkey Travel Guide

 The town mainly draws European visitors, many from the United Kingdom.

-Kalkan provides a mix of accommodation options; private villas with pools are very popular.
+Kalkan provides a mix of accommodation options; private villas with pools can be very popular.

-Boutique hotels also offer personalized stays for those seeking unique lodging.
+Boutique hotels as well offer personalized stays for those seeking unique lodging.

 The town feels exclusive yet friendly.
 It caters to those who appreciate beauty, history, and comfort.